ga4gh/vrs/docs/source/appendices/design_decisions.rst

 factors played a role in this decision.

-The main decision to move away from CURIEs occurred as a result of reviwing the approach the FHIR standard has taken in their *CodebaleConcept* datatype.
+The main decision to move away from CURIEs occurred as a result of reviwing the approach the FHIR standard has taken in their *CodeableConcept* datatype.
 The *Coding.system* attribute uses a URI instead of namespaces.

 Using URIs instead of Namespaces when sharing data between organizations offers global uniqueness, explicitness, and interoperability.
 URIs avoid the ambiguity and context dependency of namespaces, align with modern web